 United Nations Artist

-Rostered with Southern Alleghenies Museum of Art, Marcene has facilitated several residencies in the United States, and now paints for part of the year in self-directed residencies in France, and in Italy, and hosts Windscape Artventures fine arts residencies in the US Northeast region.
+Rostered with Southern Alleghenies Museum of Art, Marcene has facilitated dozens of residencies in the United States, and now paints for part of the year in self-directed residencies in France, and in Italy, and hosts Windscape Artventures fine arts residencies in the US Northeast region.

-Marcene teaches Visual Arts on a college level, and worked in school settings as well as community and health care facilities, using her art to facilitate participants toward improved wellness, creativity, and painting and drawing skills.
+Marcene taught Visual Arts on a college level, and worked in school settings as well as community and health care facilities, using her art to facilitate participants toward improved wellness, creativity, and painting and drawing skills.
 In this capacity she has worked with incarcerated youth, addiction recovering individuals, and folks with severe mental and physical challenges.
 Learn more See Rostered Artists list